-Business is an exciting and fast-changing field, and the successful business student will want to start understanding the dynamics of how the real business world works as soon as possible.
-At Niagara University, you enroll directly into the business school and start in BUS 120, our innovative, team-taught course required for all incoming freshman.
-BUS 120 is designed to get students up to speed on the language and trends in business, as well as developing important computer and communication skills.
+Business is an exciting and fast-changing field and the successful business student will want to start understanding the dynamics of how the real business world works as soon as possible.
+At Niagara University, you enroll directly into the business school and start in BUS 120, a required course for all incoming freshman.
+BUS 120 is designed to get students up to speed on the language and trends in business, as well as to develop important computer and communication skills.

-We have been continuously improving our freshman business experience for 15 years.
+We have been continuously improving our freshman business experience for 17 years.
+This course includes different modules that expose students to various aspects of business and also give them the skills they will need to succeed in the business world.
 Business freshmen learn how to find and interpret business news from finance to current global issues using the technology in our Financial Services Laboratory.

 BUS 120 students also complete a module on proper business etiquette and professional communication including how to properly dress for various business functions. click here for business attire guide

 BUS 120 students also have the opportunity to participate in a service learning project that sends thousands of lightly-used sandals from Niagara Falls' Cave of the Winds to developing countries and much more.